usaid-cs/yesterday-i-learned/life.md

 "Yesterday I learned how to live."

+- "Never let an animal see you as 'the path of least resistance.'" - /u/Quinn_tEskimo's grandpa
+- There isn't a purpose in life.
+Your purpose in life is what you make it, [and that will keep you busy until it is time for you to exit the stage.](https://www.reddit.com/r/TrueAskReddit/comments/c7oj0c/how_do_you_not_question_the_point_of_life_all_the/)
+- If you do your day job properly, and you happen to be good at doing screener tests, you don't really need personal projects to back up your skills.
+Since personal projects are personal, you rarely reach the required depth of knowledge that people expect, anyway.
+- I was told you can prank your colleagues, but you can't prank your boss.
 - You can't blame your parents (or the boomers) for everything: "... the final forming of a person's character lies in their own hands" - Anne Frank
 - For appointments that have late cancellation fees, check if you can bump the appointment up for free.
 If it is free to do so, then bump the appointment up enough that the late cancellation time no longer applies.
 - "Empty your mind, be formless, shapeless - like water.
 Now you put water in a cup, it becomes the cup; You put water into a bottle, it becomes the bottle; You put it in a teapot, it becomes the teapot.
 Now water can flow or it can crash.
 Be water, my friend." - Bruce Lee, in a show called "Longstreet"